Ezpcy/validation-api/Readme.md

 }
 ```

-Connect to the API (can be done with Netcat or Telnet).
-The incoming data, that has to be validated, must be in `JSON` format:
+Connect to the API (can be done with Netcat or Telnet):

 ```bash
 telnet 127.0.0.1 8080